etf1/kafka-mongo-watcher/README.md

 *Description*: In case you want to send all collection's documents once (default: false)

-**Hint**: You can also use some built-in variables such as `%currentTimestamp%` that will put the current timestamp value right in the aggregation pipeline.
+**Hint 1**: You can also use some built-in variables such as `%currentTimestamp%` that will put the current timestamp value right in the aggregation pipeline.

+**Hint 2**: Each kafka message include an `x-origin` header with two possible values. `watcher` in normal mode and `replay` when replay is enabled.

 *Example value with variables*: `[ { "$match": { "date": { "$gt": { "$date": { "$numberLong": "%currentTimestamp%" } } } } } ]`